dead-claudia/thallium/docs/reporters.md

 # Reporters

-Techtonic reporters are simple functions that accept a set of event objects.
+Thallium reporters are simple functions that accept a set of event objects.
 It's written to be very unopinionated, easy to work with, and if you feel a need to convert it to something else, it's very straightforward to do.

 Reporters are simple functions that are called with an event and either return a thenable or accept a `done` callback, resolved or called respectively when you're done processing the event.
 Do note that if you never call `done` or resolve the promise, the runner will hang.